liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/03-adding-a-csv-data-source.markdown

 the number of contacts.

 From time to time you might need to modify your data source configurations.
-If you've already explored *Mapping Contact Data*, which is the next topic, skip ahead to *Editing Data Sources*, to see how easy it is.
+If you've already explored *Mapping Contact Data* (the next topic) skip ahead to *Editing Data Sources*, to see how easy it is.